Drift Creek Camp is affiliated with the Mennonite Church and exists to:

 • Be a resource for congregations and conference activities

-Located in the Coast Range Mountains, Drift Creek Camp provides a secluded setting in an old-growth forest ideal for group conferences, outdoor schools, retreats and family reunions.
+Located in the Coast Range Mountains, Drift Creek Camp provides a secluded setting in an old-growth forest ideal for outdoor schools, conferences, retreats and family reunions.
 Guests have easy access to miles of trails, thousands of acres in Siuslaw National Forest, and miles of beautiful Oregon coastline.

 What is a Mennonite?